5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **Con**: Requires [**HeliPort**](https://github.com/OpenIntelWireless/HeliPort) app to connect to WiFi Hotspots so it can't be used during macOS installation
 	- **Con**: Doesn't support Location Services

-**Suggestion**: Use Ethernet during macOS installation.
-If you don't have access to Ethernet, disable `itlwm.kext` and enable `AirportItlw.kext` for the desired macOS version you want to install/use instead.
-Currently, AirportItlwm kexts for macOS and Ventura and Sonoma (test version) are included.
+> [!NOTE]
+> By default, `AirportItlw.kext` is used since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
+Currently, AirportItlwm kexts for macOS Monterey, Ventura and Sonoma are included.
+My `itlwm.kext` is a slimmed-down version only containing the firmware for the Intel AC 9560 (1,5 MB instead of 16,1 MB).
+If you want to use itlwm, disable AirportItlwm (all variants) and enable itlwm in the config.plist instead.
+Next, download the Helipad app, run it and add it to "Login Items" (in System Settings) so that it starts automatically with macOS.

 #### Enabling Hibernation
 - In config.plist:
 	- Change `HibernateMode` to `Auto`
-- In System:
+- On the System:
-	- Preferences: Disable Power Nap
+	- Disable Power Nap (in System Settings)
 	- In Terminal: `sudo pmset -a hibernatemode 25`
 	- In Terminal: `sudo pmset -a standby 1`

 ## Deployment
 ### If macOS is installed already
-- Put the EFI folder on a FAT32 formatted USB stick
+- Put the EFI folder on a FAT32 formatted USB flash drive
 - Reboot from said USB flash drive for testing
-- If it works, place the EFI folder on the SSD of your Laptop
+- If it works, mount your system's ESP, replace the BOOT and OC folders in the EFI folder
 - Continue with Post-Install

 ### If macOS is not installed